joooons/rake/README.md

 - Navigate to the url you wish to capture textContent from and keep that tab as the currently active tab.
 - Click on the Rake chrome extension icon.
 This will open a popup.
+- Enter url regex into the urlregex field.
+- Enter query selectors for the elements to extract innerText from.
+For example: .nav.item
 - Click on the "SAVE TEXT" button.
 This should save the captured text into the raked.txt file.

 # Notes